suryavengadesan/lc/lc.md

 Input: root = []
 Output: []

 ## DFS Traversal (Optimal)

+Perform preorder traversal, and store the node values including null children as a comma separated list.
+Reconstruct the tree from this artifact.

 Store the values in the format root -> left child -> right chil recursively, where missing children are saved as None.